shawazi/shawazi/README.md

 Vices: playing Magic: the Gathering, among too many to count

-Goals: 1. master JS and Python, then Solidity
+Goals: *master JS and Python, then Solidity
-       2. flash loan into a massive arbitrage opportunity
+       *flash loan into a massive arbitrage opportunity *????
-       3. ????
-       4. PROFIT!!!
+       *PROFIT!!!